Preparing for effective outreach

 - Schools will need some time to give notice and seek approval from parents if a visit outside school is involved.
 This can be up to 6 weeks.

-- Select a national event to tie in with your activity like National Women in Engineering Day, National Apprenticeship week or International Women’s Day.
+- Select a national event to tie in with your activity like International Women in Engineering Day, National Apprenticeship week or International Women’s Day.

 We have identified what we can offer and allocated the resources needed.